-- 1. The index must include:

-- a. the photographer's name

-- b. date of photographs

-- c. town

-- d. project name or number

-- 2. Negatives and contact sheets shall be submitted in archival 3 ring binder archival sleeves.
-(Print File 35-7B, 35 mm negative preservers are recommended.)

-- 3. Each archival sleeve must be labeled with the photographer's name, project name or number and date.
-Use an archival photo pen to write on the sleeve's label.

-- 4. Do not write in the field "File Number".
-Leave this field blank.

-- B. If more than one roll of film accompanies a project, label the negative sleeve and index with the roll number as well.
+- 1. The index must include: - a. the photographer's name - b. date of photographs - c. town - d.
+PIN # or MHPC # - 2.
+Negatives and contact sheets shall be submitted in archival 3 ring binder archival sleeves.
+(Print File 35-7B, 35 mm negative preservers are recommended.) - 3.
+Each archival sleeve must be labeled with the photographer's name, project number and date.
+Use an archival photo pen to write on the sleeve's label. - 4.
+Do not write in the field "File Number".
+Leave this field blank. - B. If more than one roll of film accompanies a project, label the negative sleeve and index with the roll number as well. - C. Surveys submitted without negatives or contact sheets, or without the negatives keyed to the survey forms will not be accepted by the Commission.